 A portfolio of distinct awards covering the most relevant areas of the current audio and music industry gives you the chance to choose the one best suited to you and the career you dream about.

-The courses are designed to provide industry-focused education aimed at developing music and sound professionals who wish to operate successfully in four distinct yet related areas of the current audio and music industry.
+The courses are designed to provide industry-focused education aimed at developing music and sound professionals who wish to operate successfully in three distinct yet related areas of the current audio and music industry.
 The studio techniques, technologies and processes that have become the backbone of current practice constitute the common ground on which the respective pathways intersect.
 The approach to the technology, and the specific application of the studio tools, however, differ significantly in each award path.

 In the School of Creative Arts, and at postgraduate level in particular, we place a great emphasis on our commitment to deliver research-informed teaching.
 All teaching staff are active researchers and practitioners, bringing valuable insights to their teaching by drawing from their published research outputs that range from focused theoretical investigation to field work and commercial projects.

 The structure of the Postgraduate Music programme actively encourages cross-disciplinary collaborations by sharing a number of sessions with all postgraduate students in the School of Creative Arts, including filmmakers, video/game/media artists, designers, etc. These are further supported by an overarching approach embedded in the curriculum that emphasises the relevance of working collaboratively both nationally and internationally, fostering a developed awareness of the ethical and social implications, and promoting a commitment to a sustainable practice.